-A MA student must complete and pass four coursework modules within the first year of registration, in addition to the research report module, over a period of two years.
+MA and PhD students who are allocated coursework modules must complete them within the first year of registration.
 Failure to do so will result in deregistration.
-Module 11 (Research report) is compulsory and four other modules are selected in addition.
+Module 11 (Research report) is compulsory.
 A student's performance in a module will be assessed by written work during the year and/or an examination to be written in that academic year.
-During the first year, the MA student will also be required to submit their research proposal for the half-thesis to the Humanities Higher Degrees Committee and possibly the Rhodes University Ethical Standards Committee.
-These are university committees that decide whether you can pursue your research project.